oceanprotocol/docs/developers/ocean-cli/consume.md

----
-title: Consume a Dataset 📥
+# Consume a Dataset 📥
----

 The process of consuming an asset is straightforward.
 To achieve this, you only need to execute a single command: